DangerAspect/siege/pages/edition-comparison.md

 ## Additional information

-### Differences between Starter and Standard editions

-The only difference between Starter and Standard editions is the unlocking of the 20 Original operators.
-All editions apart from Starter include the 20 Original operators, unlocked immediately.

-Starter edition comes with only 6 random operators unlocked: -- 3 Attackers + 3 Defenders, randomly selected from the following pool:

-* Attackers: Ash, Thermite, Thatcher, Fuze, Sledge.
-* Defenders: Rook, Mute, Smoke, Jager, Kapkan.

-Additional Original operators can be unlocked for 12500 Renown or 300 R6 Credits each.

-DLC operators can be unlocked similar to Standard edition with 25000 Renown/600 R6 Credits each.

 ### Renown and R6 Credits

 As you play the game, you will earn Renown.
 Renown can be used to unlock operators or other in-game content such as cosmetics.
 There is also another form of currency known as R6 Credits, which can be purchased with money.

 All operators can be unlocked using Renown or R6 Credits.
 The number of operators unlocked out of the box depends on the edition of the game owned.

-### Year 3 and the content release cycle
+### Years, seasons, and the content release cycle

 There are four seasons in a year, and a new season comes out approximately every 3 months.
 2 operators are typically released per season.
 The Year 3 roadmap for Siege can be found on [the official Rainbow Six: Siege website](https://rainbow6.ubisoft.com/siege/en-us/game-info/roadmap.aspx).

-Season Passes are valid only for a year.
-Year 3 passes will expire 31 January 2019.
+Year Passes are valid only for a year.
+The Year 4 Pass will expire 31 January 2020.

-### Alpha Packs and Outbreak Packs
+### Alpha Packs

 Alpha Packs are loot packs containing cosmetic items.
 Alpha Packs are earned by playing the game, or by purchasing them with Renown.
 With every won match, your chances of winning an Alpha Pack increases.

-There are also time-limited Premium Packs.
-Outbreak Packs are a tyoe of premium pack, featuring [Outbreak](https://rainbow6.ubisoft.com/siege/en-us/news/152-318321-16/details-of-outbreak-event-revealed)-themed cosmetics.
-Premium packs can only be purchased with R6 Credits within the time period they are available.

 All types of packs contain only cosmetic items, and do not affect gameplay.